Juan de Fuca Marine Trail

 Panoramic views of the coastline, Juan de Fuca Strait and the Olympic Mountains can be seen from many points along this rainforest trail.
 Lucky are those who spot a pod of whales, but it is not uncommon to view sea lions, bald eagles, herons and other wildlife.
-It is a stunning trail of moderate difficulty.
+It is a trail of moderate difficulty.

 The trail can be hiked in part, as a day hike, or backpacked in its entirety in four to six days.
 Unlike the longer West Coast Trail (75 km), the Juan de Fuca Trail does not require a reservation; however, there is a backcountry camping fee of $10 per person/per night.
 It is also suggested to plan ahead if travelling with a large group.
 Some campsites are quite small and so arriving early to guarantee a spot is highly recommended.